sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli.md

    * Search on the phrase "default=12" to find interactive Sage cell
    * Evaluate the cell, then vary group order to see all subgroups of a cyclic group
    * This tutorial was authored in LaTeX, then converted with software tools to a Sage worksheet
-   * PDF version of worksheet, and more, at [[Abstract Algebra textbook site|http://abstract.ups.edu/sage-aata.html]]
+   * PDF version of worksheet, and more, at [[http://abstract.ups.edu/sage-aata.html|Abstract Algebra textbook site]]
-   * Most of the translation is via [[tex4ht|http://www.cse.ohio-state.edu/~gurari/TeX4ht/]], an NSF funded project
+   * Most of the translation is via [[http://www.cse.ohio-state.edu/~gurari/TeX4ht/|tex4ht]], an NSF funded project
-   * Rendering in Sage is via [[jsMath|http://www.math.union.edu/~dpvc/jsMath/]]
+   * Rendering in Sage is via [[http://www.math.union.edu/~dpvc/jsMath/|jsMath]]

 == MAA Resources ==

  * PREP Workshops for dissemination?
 Especially for community colleges?
 Done virtually, there would be no travel expenses for participants.  http://www.maa.org/prep/
- * MAA wiki on WebWork.
+ * MAA wiki on !WebWork.
 Note NSF funding.  http://webwork.maa.org/wiki/Main_Page
- * National Problem Library for WebWork (12,000 problems)  http://webwork.maa.org/wiki/National_Problem_Library
+ * National Problem Library for !WebWork (12,000 problems)  http://webwork.maa.org/wiki/National_Problem_Library
  * Michael Pearson, MAA Director of Programs and Services, http://www.maa.org/aboutmaa/pearsonbio.html

 == Wiki example of creating a subpage of this page ==